milkyware/milkyware.github.io/_posts/2024-11-04-replacing-biztalk-business-rules-engine.md

 ## Wrapping Up

 This has been a bit of a longer post and one I've been meaning to do for a while as, having used the BizTalk rules engine, having a configurable rules engine is an incredibly powerful tool to have at your disposal.
-In this post we've introduced some of the key features of the JSON-based Microsoft Rules Engine as well as how we can extend the library through rule stores and custom actions.
+In this post we've introduced some of the key features of the JSON-based Microsoft Rules Engine as well as how we can extend the library through rule stores and custom actions to create a solution comparable to the BizTalk Business Rules Engine.
 I hope you find this article useful and thanks for reading.